I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sercx/nc-sercx-evt-sercx2-system-dma-transmit-cancel-drain-fifo.md

 ### -param <i>SystemDmaTransmit</i> [in]

 <dd>
 <p>A <a href="serports.sercx2systemdmatransmit_object_handle">SERCX2SYSTEMDMATRANSMIT</a> handle to a system-DMA-transmit object.
-The serial controller driver previously called the <a href="https://msdn.microsoft.com/library/windows/hardware/dn265288">SerCx2SystemDmaTransmitCreate</a> method to create this object.</p>
+The serial controller driver previously called the <a href="..\sercx\nf-sercx-sercx2systemdmatransmitcreate.md">SerCx2SystemDmaTransmitCreate</a> method to create this object.</p>
 </dd>
 </dl>

 ## -returns
-<p>The <i>EvtSerCx2SystemDmaTransmitCancelDrainFifo</i> function returns <b>TRUE</b> if it successfully cancels the pending drain request, and the serial controller driver can guarantee that it will not call the <a href="https://msdn.microsoft.com/library/windows/hardware/dn265289">SerCx2SystemDmaTransmitDrainFifoComplete</a> method to notify SerCx2 that the FIFO is drained.
+<p>The <i>EvtSerCx2SystemDmaTransmitCancelDrainFifo</i> function returns <b>TRUE</b> if it successfully cancels the pending drain request, and the serial controller driver can guarantee that it will not call the <a href="..\sercx\nf-sercx-sercx2systemdmatransmitdrainfifocomplete.md">SerCx2SystemDmaTransmitDrainFifoComplete</a> method to notify SerCx2 that the FIFO is drained.
 Otherwise, this function returns <b>FALSE</b> to indicate that the driver has already called or is about to call <b>SerCx2SystemDmaTransmitDrainFifoComplete</b>.</p>

 ## -remarks
 <p>Your serial controller driver can, as an option, implement this function.
-If implemented, the driver registers the function in the <a href="https://msdn.microsoft.com/library/windows/hardware/dn265288">SerCx2SystemDmaTransmitCreate</a> call that creates the system-DMA-transmit object.</p>

-<p>Your driver should implement an <i>EvtSerCx2SystemDmaTransmitCancelDrainFifo</i> function if the serial controller has a hardware FIFO (or similar buffering mechanism) to hold transmit data.
-If your driver implements this function, it must also implement the <a href="..\sercx\nc-sercx-evt-sercx2-system-dma-transmit-drain-fifo.md">EvtSerCx2SystemDmaTransmitDrainFifo</a> and <a href="..\sercx\nc-sercx-evt-sercx2-system-dma-transmit-purge-fifo.md">EvtSerCx2SystemDmaTransmitPurgeFifo</a> event callback functions.</p>

-<p>After SerCx2 calls the <i>EvtSerCx2SystemDmaTransmitDrainFifo</i> event callback function to request that the serial controller driver drain the transmit FIFO, SerCx2 might call the <i>EvtSerCx2SystemDmaTransmitCancelDrainFifo</i> function to cancel the pending drain request before the FIFO finishes draining.
-For example, SerCx2 might call the <i>EvtSerCx2SystemDmaTransmitCancelDrainFifo</i> function if the client cancels the pending write (<a href="https://msdn.microsoft.com/library/windows/hardware/ff550819">IRP_MJ_WRITE</a>) request, or if the write request times out.</p>

-<p>For more information, see <a href="NULL">SerCx2 System-DMA-Transmit Transactions</a>.</p>

-<p>To define an <i>EvtSerCx2SystemDmaTransmitCancelDrainFifo</i> callback function, you must first provide a function declaration that identifies the type of callback function you're defining.
-Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>

-<p>For example, to define an <i>EvtSerCx2SystemDmaTransmitCancelDrainFifo</i> callback function that is named <code>MySystemDmaTransmitCancelDrainFifo</code>, use the <b>EVT_SERCX2_SYSTEM_DMA_TRANSMIT_CANCEL_DRAIN_FIFO</b> function type, as shown in this code example:</p>

-<p>Then, implement your callback function as follows:</p>

-<p>The <b>EVT_SERCX2_SYSTEM_DMA_TRANSMIT_CANCEL_DRAIN_FIFO</b> function type is defined in the Sercx.h header file.
-To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
-The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the <b>EVT_SERCX2_SYSTEM_DMA_TRANSMIT_CANCEL_DRAIN_FIFO</b> function type in the header file are used.
-For more information about the requirements for function declarations, see <a href="NULL">Declaring Functions by Using Function Role Types for KMDF Drivers</a>.
-For more information about _Use_decl_annotations_, see <a href="http://go.microsoft.com/fwlink/p/?LinkId=286697">Annotating Function Behavior</a>.</p>

-<p>Your serial controller driver can, as an option, implement this function.
-If implemented, the driver registers the function in the <a href="https://msdn.microsoft.com/library/windows/hardware/dn265288">SerCx2SystemDmaTransmitCreate</a> call that creates the system-DMA-transmit object.</p>
+If implemented, the driver registers the function in the <a href="..\sercx\nf-sercx-sercx2systemdmatransmitcreate.md">SerCx2SystemDmaTransmitCreate</a> call that creates the system-DMA-transmit object.</p>

 <p>Your driver should implement an <i>EvtSerCx2SystemDmaTransmitCancelDrainFifo</i> function if the serial controller has a hardware FIFO (or similar buffering mechanism) to hold transmit data.
 If your driver implements this function, it must also implement the <a href="..\sercx\nc-sercx-evt-sercx2-system-dma-transmit-drain-fifo.md">EvtSerCx2SystemDmaTransmitDrainFifo</a> and <a href="..\sercx\nc-sercx-evt-sercx2-system-dma-transmit-purge-fifo.md">EvtSerCx2SystemDmaTransmitPurgeFifo</a> event callback functions.</p>